 Using the Air Quality Index

 The AQI tells us if the air is polluted.
-It specifically gives us information about how recent levels measured in the air relate to health concerns.
-The bigger the number, the more air pollution and the higher the risk for health problems.
+It gives us information about how recent levels measured in the air relate to health problems.
+The bigger the number, the more pollution in the air and the higher the risk for health problems.

 The table shows the possible health effects of air quality at different levels.
 Each level is a different color with its own set of health problems.